 The 16 week marathon training schedule

 A marathon race requires great patience, but with a plan, you know where you are in the process, what you are doing and why you do it.
 To build up confidence and a sufficient capacity in terms of shape and to cope with the distance, you need many months on the project at least 16 weeks for most people.
-You can check and choose a schedule that fits to your current running level here: Marathon Training Schedules
+You can check and choose a schedule that fits to your current running level, if you are beginner you can start here.

 Due to the repetitive and monotonous loads and movements, the body exposes for on the long training runs, there must be time to absorb and adapts.
 In the volume training period, will most of the training include the long slow runs (LSD), which develops the heart and circulatory system, boosting important local adaptations, and train the body’s ability, to combust fat most efficiently.